rapidDevGroup/autoCMS/README.md

 </footer>
 ```
 **NOTE:**
-* Cannot use autocms attribute on auto-footer tag.
 * All footer tags need to be identical, only one copy is kept and repeated.
 * auto-footer can be added to div, section, or anything.
 Doesn't have to be footer.